exonum/exonum-doc/src/roadmap.md

 there're preferred directions of the development.
 These include maintainers opinions, natural improvements and a will to correspond to good practices.

+!!!
+Warning
+    This document is provided for informational purposes only.
+It is subjected to changes at any time without specific notifications and approvals.

 ## Overall Direction

 Currently Exonum is a